LvChengbin/tengine/README.md

 To get the full path of a template file in base direcotry.

+- name: the file name of the template file.

 ### engine.context( data )

 To get the context data which will includes the global variables if exists.

+- the local context for compiling the template.

 ### engine.configure( options )